facebook

 Certainly, this is an admonition for us personally.
 But how can our politics not also reflect this ethic?

-“Thank you for engaging on this thread.
 I believe these discussions are important.

 The Moral Majority mobilized and was a large factor in replacing devout evangelical Jimmy Carter with our nation’s first divorced president, Ronald Reagan.

 As a whole, abortion has been dropping for 40 years.
-But, the statistics indicate that abortion drops more under Democratic leadership than Republican.
-Even once the ACA passed, abortion continued to drop.
+Statistics indicate that abortion historically drops more under Democratic leadership than Republican.
+Once the ACA passed, abortion continued to drop.
+The Obama presidency saw the greatest decrease in abortions since Roe v.
+Wade.
 The reality is that the social safety nets are the greatest deterrent to abortion.
-Hope and education, not punitive measures are what have historically decreased abortion.
-Studies from other countries indicate that being stricter on abortion laws does not reduce abortions.
-Only hope and education do.
+Hope and education, not punitive measures, are what have historically decreased abortion.

 This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today or can be easily updated.
 This piece was first published on October 22, 2015, and has been lightly edited and updated.